montagestudio/docs.montagestudio.com/montagejs/serialization-declaration.md

 </html>
 ```

 ## Data Bindings in Declarations

 You can define event listener and data bindings between components within a serialization.
 To better understand the binding serialization syntax, look at the underlying JavaScript method used for creating data bindings, `Object.defineBinding()`.
 This method takes three parameters:

-* The target object defining the binding
+- The target object defining the binding
-* The name of the target object's property that is being bound
+- The name of the target object's property that is being bound
-* A descriptor object that specifies target path the direction and the source path
+- A descriptor object that specifies target path the direction and the source path

+Bindings defined in serialization are deserialized and defined using deserializer's `montage-reviver`.
+This happens before the binding owner's `constructor` is called.
+Keep this in mind when you need certain data at certain life cycle phases.

-You specify a component's bindings in a serialization with a `bindings` JSON object that, in turn, defines one or more JSON objects.
+You specify a component's bindings in a serialization with a `bindings` JSON object:

 ```json
 "bindings": {